Wash. Wear. Repeat. Right?

 The truth is: All materials shed fibers.
 But unlike wool and cotton, plastic microfibers from synthetic materials don't biodegrade.
 In addition, many microfibers are treated with flame retardants like PCBs, which are endocrine disruptors.

 Recently, 5 Gyres convened a group of experts to discuss the problem, covering environmental impacts, leakage points, textile innovation, filtration, and wastewater treatment.
 They included Catie Tobin, Microplastics Researcher at Clean Ocean Action; Marcus Eriksen, Co-founder and Director of Research at The 5 Gyres Institute; Beth Jensen, Senior Director of Sustainable Business Innovation at the Outdoor Industry Association; Sophie Mather, Material Futurist at biov8tion; Rachel Millar, co-founder of the Rozalia Project; Alexander Nolte and Oliver Spies, co-founders of Guppy Friend; Adam R. Saslow, Senior Facilitator CSRA and Senior Consultant to US EPA’s Trash Free Waters program; and Wendy Barrott, Manager Wastewater at the Great Lakes Water Authority.
 Watch it here:

-- Materials made from recycled plastic waste, like PET (polyethylene terephthalate)
+Refuse to buy Elastane, Polyester, Polyamide, Nylon, Viscose, Lycra, Spandex, and materials made from recycled plastic waste, like PET (polyethylene terephthalate).

-- Avoid acrylic garments, which are particularly harmful and can release as much as 700,000 microfibers during the lifecycle of one item of clothing.
+Especially avoid acrylic fabrics, which are particularly harmful and can release as much as 700,000 microfibers during the lifecycle of one item of clothing.